 Spontaneous Conversations

-A strategic conversation can be a spontaneous, casual corridor chat or a conversation over coffee.
+A strategic conversation can be a spontaneous, casual corridor chat or over coffee.
 A corridor chat can quickly turn strategic without anyone consciously recognizing the fact.

-It is far too easy to let good ideas that have surfaced in a casual conversation slide and go nowhere.
+It is far too easy to let good ideas that surface in a casual conversation lapse into oblivion.

 The trick with such conversations is not to let them pass but to recognize the potential in what has been discussed and follow up on the discussion.